GIScience/openrouteservice-js/README.md

 - Apply the changes in a feature branch and test it locally
 - Once the feature is ready, merge it to `develop`, deploy it to the testing environment
-- Checkout in `master`, merge from develop and use `npm run release` to generate a release.
+- Checkout in `main`, merge from develop and use `npm run release` to generate a release.
 This will generate a new release commit as well as a git tag and an entry in [CHANGELOG.md](CHANGELOG.md).

 *For more details about `commitizen` and `standard-version` see [this article](https://medium.com/tunaiku-tech/automate-javascript-project-versioning-with-commitizen-and-standard-version-6a967afae7)*